Readers Question: Why does the cost of living keep rising?

 Why is inflation considered normal in modern economies?

-I’m not exactly sure, but somehow economic growth tends to cause some moderate price rises.
-Also, a low inflation of 2%, makes it easier for relative prices to adjust.
+Economic growth tends to cause moderate price rises.
+Also, a low inflation rate of 2%, makes it easier for relative prices to adjust.
 With inflation of 2% – some prices like services may rise by 4%, some prices like mobile phones may stay at 0%.
 Some goods like food may rise by 2%.